Scotty 2 Hotty: Too Much/Too Cool (1998–2001)

 On March 29, 1998 at WrestleMania XIV, Taylor and "Too Sexy" Brian Christopher teamed together for the first time, taking part in a tag team battle royal.
 Following WrestleMania XIV, Taylor and Christopher continued to team together on the WWF's syndicated Saturday wrestling shows, with Taylor playing the straight man to Christopher's over-the-top, egotistical antics.
 Soon, Taylor adopted Christopher's flamboyant actions and in-ring mannerisms and became known as Scott "Too Hot" Taylor, with the duo dubbed "Too Much".

-In June 1999, they were renamed "Too Cool" and given the characteristics of hip hop aficionados, delivering raps aimed at their opponents and parodying aspects of the hip hop culture.
+In June 1999, they were renamed "Too Cool" and given the characteristics of hip hop aficionados.

 Shortly after debuting their new gimmicks, the team was temporarily separated after Christopher tore his anterior cruciate ligament and was sidelined for five months.
 During this time, Taylor began incorporating breakdancing moves into his matches.
 In late 1999, Taylor was renamed Scotty 2 Hotty and Christopher was renamed Grandmaster Sexay.
 They aligned themselves with Rikishi Fatu (whom they quickly renamed Rikishi), forming a faction.
 Following their matches, they would dance in the center of the ring.

 In early 2000, the group began feuding with The Radicalz, culminating with Too Cool teaming with Chyna to defeat Eddie Guerrero, Perry Saturn and Dean Malenko at WrestleMania 2000.
 After Grandmaster re-injured his leg, Scotty briefly returned to the Light Heavyweight division, and on April 17, 2000, he defeated Radicalz member Dean Malenko to win the WWF Light Heavyweight Championship.
 He held the title for only 10 days before dropping it back to Malenko on April 27, 2000.
 Scotty challenged Malenko for the title once more at Backlash, but was defeated.
 Grandmaster returned in mid-2000, and on May 29, Too Cool defeated Edge and Christian for the WWF World Tag Team Championship with the assistance of rapper Joe C. They held the title until King of the Ring, when Edge and Christian regained the title.

 Too Cool and Rikishi separated in late 2000 after Rikishi was revealed to have run over Stone Cold Steve Austin.
 Rikishi subsequently easily defeated his former allies in a handicap match.
 In March 2001, the intervertebral disc between Scotty's C5, and C6, C7 vertebrae bulged, and he was forced to take time off and do physical therapy 5 days a week.
 His absence was explained that he suffered a (kayfabe) broken ankle at the hands of Kurt Angle.
 While Scotty was recuperating, Grandmaster was released from the company for illegally conveying drugs across the Canada–United States border.